ShamimiWidat/loading-image-opencv/README.md

 # loading-image-opencv
-The basic code to upload an image using opencv in pyhton
+The basic code to upload an image using opencv in python